-Quantitative insights are usually better to present to your boss, because it’s hard evidence about the performance of your video marketing efforts.
+Quantitative insights are usually better to present to your boss, because performance metrics are hard evidence of your video marketing success.
 But presenting numbers alone won’t work — leadership needs to know what the data means for their company.
 Carefully explain what analytics you’re tracking and why they matter to the overall business.

 Qualitative factors such as brand influence are also important, but they can be much harder to track in a measurable way.
 If your boss is interested in overall brand reach and engagement, keeping track of social media performance and customer referrals can offer some insight.